 Written by James C. Hsiung.

-On the other hand, the post-1994 U.S. push for the expansion of NATO changed Russia’s initial Atlanticist outlook; and in two years’ time, Moscow turned inward and eastward.
-The pattern was thus set that the main initiative for the Russo-Chinese partnership would come more from the Russian side.
+The U.S.’s post-1994 push for the expansion of NATO, to absorb all the post-Communist states in East and Central Europe, changed post-Soviet Russia’s initial “Atlanticist” outlook.
+In two years, Moscow turned inward and eastward.
+The pattern was set that the main initiative for the Russo-Chinese partnership would come from the Russian side.

-Dr. James C. Hsiung (Ph.D., Columbia Univ.) is Professor of Politics & International Law at New York University.
-He is author and editor of 24 books, including his last two: An Anatomy of Sino-Japanese disputes & U.S. Involvement: History and International Law (May 2015), and The Xi Jinping Era: His Comprehensive Strategy Toward the China Dream, (August 2015).
-He can be reached by E-mail at <email@example.com>.
-Image credit: CC by Eurasian Women’s Forum/Flickr.
+James C. Hsiung—Ph.D., Columbia University, where he also taught, is Professor of Politics & International Law at New York University.
+He is author and editor of 25 books, in English alone, including his An Anatomy of Sino-Japanese disputes & U.S. Involvement: History and International Law (May 2015), and The Xi Jinping Era: His Comprehensive Strategy Toward the China Dream, (August 2015).
+His 25th book The South China Sea Disputes and the U.S.-China Contest: International Law & Geopolitics is due out in March 2018.
+He can be reached by E-mail at <firstname.lastname@example.org>.
+Image Credit: CC by openDemocracy/Flickr.